 If you’re on your way to work or needing some background noise while you work or workout, these podcasts will educate while you wait!
 It took me a while to get on the podcast bandwagon, but once I did, there was no going back!

-Specific Episodes: I have been interviewed on the Blended Family Podcast, Today’s Eden Podcast, The Jamie Scrimgeour Podcast, and The Stepmom Club Podcast to discuss stepparenting and co-parenting.
+Specific Episodes: I have been interviewed on The Stepmom Club Podcast, Everything Always Podcast, Blended Family Podcast, Today’s Eden Podcast, She Lives Podcast, The Jamie Scrimgeour Podcast, and to discuss stepparenting and co-parenting.
 They’re worth a listen!

 What are your favorite stepmom resources?
 Share in the comments below!